Dear Shareholders,

 27. DIRECTOR'S RESPONSIBILITY STATEMENT

-ended 31st March, 2024 the applicable accounting standards had been followed
+March, 2025 the applicable accounting standards had been followed along with proper

 effectively.